vasi/vmdk-raw-parts/README.md

 * Logical/extended MBR partitions are not supported.
 * The GPT checksum is not examined, so garbage GPT partitioning will yield a garbage VMDK.
 * The resulting VMDKs will not work under Windows, though it should be faily easy to modify them for that purpose.
 * In common with other solutions, things are likely to break when you change how your disk is partitioned, even if all the exposed partitions remain the same.
-But you can run the 'regen.sh' command inside the virtual disk to regenerate it easily.
+But you can run the *regen.sh* command inside the virtual disk to regenerate it easily.

 Alternatives
 ------------

-* VMWare and Parallels products for the Mac will automagically make Windows "Boot Camp" partitions available in a VM.
+* VMWare and Parallels products for the Mac will automagically make Windows _Boot Camp_ partitions available in a VM.
-* VMWare Fusion includes a 'vmware-rawDiskCreator' program.
+* VMWare Fusion includes a _vmware-rawDiskCreator_ program.
 It only works with MBR partitions, though it can understand partitions that are in the MBR part of a hybrid GPT.
 It also can only expose one partition in the disk.
-* VirtualBox includes a hidden command 'VBoxManage internalcommands createrawvmdk'.
+* VirtualBox includes a hidden command _VBoxManage internalcommands createrawvmdk_.
 It also only understands MBR partitions.